 The Travers Lab, housed at the Waisman Center, focuses on the intersection between sensorimotor skills and neurobiology in individuals on the autism spectrum (henceforth referred to as “autistic individuals”).
 Specifically, we focus on (1) human movement and its awe-inspiring, dynamic complexity in neurotypical and neurodivergent individuals, (2) how the brain contributes to individual differences in sensory and motor engagement and changes during maturation, learning, and experience, and (3) how motor skills influence an individual’s participation in meaningful activities (i.e., occupations).
 As such, our research combines brain imaging with quantitative measures of motor function, cognition, and daily living skills in autistic children, adolescents, and adults.

-Based on their goals and interests, SERP scholars would have various opportunities in our lab, including: 1) running school-aged participants through motor, neuropsychology, and neuroimaging assessments as part of National Institutes of Health (NIH) funded studies, 2) analyzing behavioral and brain data to examine brain-behavior links, and/or 3) planning the next stage of a biofeedback-based videogame balance intervention for autistic adults.
+Based on their goals and interests, SERP scholars would have various opportunities in our lab, including: 1) running school-aged participants through motor, neuropsychology, and neuroimaging assessments as part of National Institutes of Health (NIH) funded studies, 2) analyzing behavioral and brain data to examine brain-behavior links, and/or 3) working with data that examine sensory and motor differences in autistic individuals.

-Brian Burt - Educational Leadership & Policy Analysis
+Christopher Saldaña — Educational Leadership and Policy Analysis

 Haley Vlach - Educational Psychology